CheeWaiWong74/csharp/readme.md

 ========================================================================================
 - Create a new project folder
-- dotnet new console    or
+- dotnet new console

+-  -- Or --
 - dotnet new console -o HelloCS